 Research and administrative operations will continue as usual until further notice.
 The service facilities of MBS (International Center, Career Center, Alumni Relations Center) are open and accessible.
-MBS employees are still working more in home offices.
+However, most of the MBS employees are working from home.
 Therefore, before visiting MBS, please inquire whether the employees can be reached in person and whether a meeting can take place in person, by telephone or virtually.
 The preferred method of contact remains phone/e-mail/video chat per now.

 Counselling and Interviews will also continue to take place preferably by telephone or video chat.

-Since May 11, the library, some seminar rooms and reading rooms on the first floor can be used again between 9 am and 5 pm, under certain safety precautions (see below).
-The maximum usable number of seats in the seminar room is clearly marked at the entrance of each room and must be observed.
+Students may visit MBS in compliance with the general contact and hygiene regulations, however, we would like to point out that for visiting the university - as for leaving the apartment in general - there must be a valid reason according to the current Bavarian Infection Protection Measures Ordinance.
+Masks are mandatory in all areas of the Munich Business School building for university members and guests.
+The maximum usable number of seats in the seminar rooms, reading rooms and the library is clearly marked at the entrance of each room and must be observed.
 In the rooms it is marked which places must be kept free in order to keep the safety distance of 1.5 meters.
 It is not permitted to change the seat and table positions in the seminar room.
 The minimum distance must also be maintained for group and partner work and the exchange of work equipment must be avoided.
-It is not necessary, but recommended wearing mouth and nose masks in the seminar rooms.
-This applies especially if no active role (presentation, speech) is taken.
+The seminar rooms must be ventilated regularly, the cooling system must not be used.
+In all courses, participant lists of the physically present students must be kept.

-- Elevators may only be used individually and with a mask.
+- All premises are accessible on foot via the staircase.
+Elevators may only be used with up to two persons and with a mask.